 3. Personal Support.
 Many legal, ethical, and clinical constraints prohibit my provision of individualized support in the form of telephone calls or email correspondence.
 Provision of such support could be potentially construed by an individual or other parties as psychological support, advice, or acknowledgment of an individual’s reported abuse.
 All of these place therapists at risk of lawsuits and licensing boards complaints.
 Possible allegations include that the therapist a) practiced therapy outside of the jurisdiction of his/her license; b) psychologically intervened without having first enrolled the individual as a psychotherapy client or engaging the individual in any kind of informed consent process that explained the risks of therapy, the limits of confidentiality, etc.; c) intervened without performing any kind of evaluation of the person’s mental status and without screening for possible serious mental illness; d) traumatized someone; e) did not perform a suicide assessment or made someone suicidal; f) failed to refer an individual in obvious need for emergency services or psychological evaluation and therapy.

 4. Crisis Intervention.
 I cannot provide crisis intervention because I am not properly staffed and certified and for the reasons described in the paragraph above.
-If you think you may need a hotline, here are some US ones; their volunteers have been trained about RA and multiplicity.
+If you think you may need a hotline or immediate resources, here are some hotlines and resources in the US.
+Their volunteers have been trained about RA and multiplicity.

 - Bay Area Women Against Rape (510) 845-7273

 6. Deprogramming.
 Programming and deprogramming are terms with significant limitations.
 For the purposes of working in psychotherapy or self-work to overcome trauma-based “mind control,” aka, “programming,” it is probably helpful to substitute in the term “psychological manipulation” or “psychological manipulation for long-term control.”
 The terms “programming” and “mind control” make this form of abuse sound ominous and permanent, when it is neither.
 Abusers, whatever their ideological basis– spiritual, political, solely criminal, etc., can only psychologically manipulate, not program, people.
 Yes, many abusers do this with significant skill and use multiple forms of technology, including electroshock, film, and EEG monitoring.
 But people are not passive programmable computers.
 “Programming” is actually only psychological manipulation of dissociated self-states with 1) conditioning (punishment and reward), 2) hypnosis, 3) deception (illusions, tricks, film), and 4) manipulation of attachment needs and defensive identification with the aggressor for long-term control.
-I have further broken down the psychological components of “programming” and have talked about psychotherapy approaches that help survivors overcome programming, in my 80-page chapter, entitled, Torture-based mind control: Psychological mechanisms and psychotherapeutic approaches to overcoming mind control, in this 2011 book (I have no financial interest in the sales of this book), Ritual abuse and mind control: The manipulation of attachment needs, edited by O.B.
-Epstein, J. Schwartz, & R. Wingfield, published in London by Karnac: https://www.amazon.com/Ritual-Abuse-Mind-Control-Manipulation/dp/1855758393/ref=sr_1_1?s=books&ie=UTF8&qid=1492930192&sr=1-1&keywords=ritual+abuse+and+mind+control
+I have further broken down the psychological components of “programming” and have talked about psychotherapy approaches that help survivors overcome programming, in my 80-page chapter, entitled, Torture-based mind control: Psychological mechanisms and psychotherapeutic approaches to overcoming mind control, in this 2011 book (I have no financial interest in the sales of this book), Ritual Abuse and Mind Control: The Manipulation of Attachment Needs, edited by O.B.
+Epstein, J. Schwartz, & R. Wingfield, published in London by Karnac.

-- People Against Covert Torture and Surveillance, International (PACTS): http://www.pactsntl.org/
+- People Against Covert Torture and Surveillance, International (PACTS)